brianyaklin/brianyaklin.github.io/_posts/2021-08-25-snmp-queries-with-python.md

   - Python
   - Automation
   - SNMP
-last_modified_at: 2022-01-14T15:54:00-07:00
+last_modified_at: 2022-01-17T20:34:00-07:00
 ---

 The need to query network devices for information on a repeated and consistent basis always been a critical function of performing network management.
 Monitoring the health of your network devices, building reports for use by management, querying the status of a particular function, and so on.
 There are an increasing number of ways to perform this type of data gathering.
 From the extremes of manually logging in to run a CLI command or check a web GUI, to using the latest API or Netconf, network engineers have their choice of protocol to use.
 However, nothing is as common and widely deployed as Simple Network Management Protocol (SNMP).
 Most network monitoring platforms will rely on using SNMP, especially if a particular network platform is a decentralized platform like common routers and switches, requiring each network device to be queried individually instead of through a centralized controller.

+This article explains a simple method of querying devices without needing pre-complied MIB's, but this method isn't the standard way of using PySNMP.
+Refer to the following posts for more up-to-date articles on PySNMP: [PySNMP's HLAPI for SNMP GET Requests]({% post_url 2022-01-11-pysnmp-hlapi-overview %}), [Compiling MIB's for PySNMP with PySMI]({% post_url 2022-01-14-compiling-mibs-for-pysnmp %}), [Bulk Data Gathering with PySNMP's nextCmd and bulkCMD]({% post_url 2022-01-16-bulk-data-gathering-with-pysnmp %}).
+{: .notice--warning}

 Because of SNMP's common use, this article covers how you can use [PySNMP](https://pysnmp.readthedocs.io/en/latest/) and Python to programmatically querying your network devices.
 This will not be an introduction to SNMP.
 If you're looking to brush up on your SNMP knowledge, PySNMP actually has an SNMP [history](https://pysnmp.readthedocs.io/en/latest/docs/snmp-history.html) and [design](https://pysnmp.readthedocs.io/en/latest/docs/snmp-design.html) page you may find useful.

-> This article explains a simple method of querying devices without needing pre-complied MIB's, but this method isn't the standard way of using PySNMP.
-Refer to my latest post on using [PySNMP's HLAPI]({% post_url 2022-01-11-pysnmp-hlapi-overview %}) for sending SNMP GET requests following the recommended method.

 ## What is PySNMP?

 [PySNMP](https://pysnmp.readthedocs.io/en/latest/) is a Python package used for all manners of SNMP related functions.
 You can use the package to send SNMP GET or GETNEXT requests, send SNMP traps, or act as an SNMP agent which will respond to SNMP requests.
 I will be focusing on the GET and GETNEXT requests.
 PySNMP also supports all versions of SNMP, most of my examples below will be SNMP version 2c followed by a brief section covering how to use SNMP v3.
 There are a lot of features with this package, such as methods for performing asynchronous SNMP queries, but I will just be touching on the high-level API.

-> It should be pointed out that the PySNMP packages latest release of 4.4.12 was last released on Sept 24, 2019 as seen on [Github](https://github.com/etingof/pysnmp).
+It should be pointed out that the PySNMP packages latest release of 4.4.12 was last released on Sept 24, 2019 as seen on [Github](https://github.com/etingof/pysnmp).
 The [PySNMP](https://pysnmp.readthedocs.io/en/latest/) site itself has a disclaimer right at the top that the documentation is an inofficial copy.
+Although it has not been updated in quite some time, it still appears to be effective for performing SNMP queries with Python.
+{: .notice--warning}

 I'm not entirely sure what has happened with the development of the PySNMP package, but it still seems to be commonly used.
 In my research of finding SNMP packages for use with Python, PySNMP is by far the most complete and feature-rich package.
 In fact, Ansible's [general community role](https://galaxy.ansible.com/community/general) still uses PySNMP for the [snmp_facts module](https://github.com/ansible-collections/community.general/blob/main/plugins/modules/net_tools/snmp_facts.py).